Congenital cataract

-Congenital cataracts are a lens opacity which is present at birth.
-Congenital cataracts occur in a broad range of severity: some lens opacities do not progress and are visually insignificant, others can produce profound visual impairment.
+Congenital cataracts are a lens opacity that is present at birth.
+Congenital cataracts occur in a broad range of severity.
+Some lens opacities do not progress and are visually insignificant, others can produce profound visual impairment.

 Congenital cataracts may be unilateral or bilateral.
 They can be classified by morphology, presumed or defined genetic cause, presence of specific metabolic disorders, or associated ocular anomalies or systemic findings.

+Treatment options depend on the severity of the condition.
+For children under the age of two years old whose vision is affected by the cataracts in both eyes, surgical options include intraocular lens implantation or a lensectomy.

+Congenital cataracts are considered to be a significant cause of childhood blindness.
+This condition is considered 'treatable' with early intervention and compared to other types of childhood visual loss problems, however, in parts of the world where treatment options are not available such as some low-income countries, the condition may go untreated and the person may lose their vision.
+Early in life treatment is important, especially during development, in order that the person's eyes and visual system develops normally.

 Signs and symptoms

 Congenital cataracts occur in a variety of morphologic configurations, including lamellar, polar, sutural, coronary, cerulean, nuclear, capsular, complete, membranous.
+Some signs that a child may have a cataract are the child being unable to follow faces or objects, inward or outward deviation of one or both eyes, shaking of one or both eyes, and/or the presence of white reflex in one or both eyes.

 Cause

 In general, approximately one-third of congenital cataracts are a component of a more extensive syndrome or disease (e.g., cataract resulting from congenital rubella syndrome), one-third occur as an isolated inherited trait, and one-third result from undetermined causes.
 Metabolic diseases tend to be more commonly associated with bilateral cataracts.

 Genetics

 Approximately 50% of all congenital cataract cases may have a genetic cause which is quite heterogeneous.
 It is known that different mutations in the same gene can cause similar cataract patterns, while the highly variable morphologies of cataracts within some families suggest that the same mutation in a single gene can lead to different phenotypes.
 More than 25 loci and genes on different chromosomes have been associated with congenital cataract.
 Mutations in distinct genes, which encode the main cytoplasmic proteins of human lens, have been associated with cataracts of various morphologies, including genes encoding crystallins (CRYA, CRYB, and CRYG), lens specific connexins (Cx43, Cx46, and Cx50), major intrinsic protein (MIP) or Aquaporin, cytoskeletal structural proteins, paired-like homeodomain transcription factor 3 (PITX3), avian musculoaponeurotic fibrosarcoma (MAF), and heat shock transcription factor 4 (HSF4).